scazzumvivendi/vscode-gotoimpl/README.md

-# gotoimpl README
+# gotoimpl VSCode extension

-This extension adds the go to implementation to the right mouse click
+This extension adds the go to implementation to the right mouse click.